Causal Intuition and Delayed-Choice Experiments: The Conventional Formulation of the Delayed-Choice Experiment

+{\mbox{Figure~\ref{fig2}} shows how the neutron's CF probability density $\psi^\ast\psi$ evolves over time in the MZI, assuming the initial condition is localization in source $S1$.
+At $t=0$, $\psi^\ast\psi$ is localized inside the source $S1$.
+At $t=3000$, $\psi^\ast\psi$ has been split in half by beam-splitter $B1$, and the halves are traveling towards mirrors $M1$ and $M2$.
+At $t=5000$, the two halves have been reflected by $M1$ and $M2$ and are both traveling towards beam-splitter $B2$.
+At $t=7000$, the two halves have been recombined by $B2$, with $\psi^\ast\psi$ interfering constructively towards detector $D1$ and destructively towards detector $D2$.
+At $t=8000-\delta t$, $\psi^\ast\psi$ arrives at $D1$, but is not localized inside $D1$.
+Upon measurement at $t=8000$, $\psi$ collapses to a different wavefunction $\xi$, with $\xi^\ast\xi$ localized inside $D1$.
+Similarly, if $\psi^\ast\psi$ had been localized inside the source $S2$ at $t=0$, it would have taken both routes and collapsed to being localized inside $D2$ at $t=8000$.}

+\mbox{Figure~\ref{fig2}} shows how the particle's CF probability density $\psi^\ast\psi$ evolves over time in the MZI, assuming the initial condition is localization in source $S1$.
+At $t=0$, $\vert\phi^\ast\psi\vert$ is localized inside the source $S1$.
+At $t=3000$, $\psi^\ast\psi$ has been split in half by beam-splitter $B1$, and the halves are traveling towards mirrors $M1$ and $M2$.
+At $t=5000$, the two halves have been reflected by $M1$ and $M2$ and are both traveling towards beam-splitter $B2$.
+At $t=7000$, the two halves have been recombined by $B2$, with $\psi^\ast\psi$ interfering constructively towards detector $D1$ and destructively towards detector $D2$.
+At $t=8000-\delta t$, $\psi^\ast\psi$ arrives at $D1$, but is not localized inside $D1$.
+Upon measurement at $t=8000$, $\psi$ collapses to a different wavefunction $\xi$, with $\xi^\ast\xi$ localized inside $D1$.
+Similarly, if $\psi^\ast\psi$ had been localized inside the source $S2$ at $t=0$, it would have taken both routes and collapsed to being localized inside $D2$ at $t=8000$.

+To analyze delayed-choice experiments, we need to define a model for causality and explain it's connection with causal intuition.
+Let us define the system as the two sources, the MZI, the two detectors, and the {neutron wavefunctions}.
+We can intervene on this system from outside the system.
+For example, we can intervene by sending a command to a source to emit a {wavefunction}.
+Let us define an intervention as a cause.
+Let us also define the effects as whatever is correlated with the intervention, {after adjusting for confounding variables using the \textit{do}-calculus}~\cite{Pearl,Woodward}.
+For example, the emission of a {wavefunction}, the motion of that {wavefunction} through the MZI, and the detection of that {wavefunction}.
+Many of our causal intuitions are based on interventions, not on temporal order.
+These causal intuitions are correlated with but not caused by temporal order.

-There are four possible ensembles of completed MZI experiments: (1) a particle is emitted from $S1$ and detected in $D1$; (2) a particle is emitted from $S2$ and detected in $D2$; (3) a particle is emitted from $S1$ and detected in $D2$; and (4) a particle is emitted from $S2$ and detected in $D1$.
+There are four possible ensembles of completed MZI experiments: (1) a neutron is emitted from $S1$ and detected in $D1$; (2) a neutron is emitted from $S2$ and detected in $D2$; (3) a neutron is emitted from $S1$ and detected in $D2$; and (4) a neutron is emitted from $S2$ and detected in $D1$.
+Repeated MZI experiments show that only ensembles 1 and 2 occur.
+Wheeler said this is "evidence that each arriving light quantum has arrived by both routes''~\cite{WheelerB}.
+Wheeler's thought experiments were done with photons, but the arguments are the same with neutrons.

-First, consider the basic experiment (BE) shown in Fig. 1, where both beam-splitters are in place for the entire experiment.
-Experiments show that only ensembles 1 and 2 occur.
-Lewis and Wheeler concluded that each particle must be split in half by $B1$, one half taking the upper path and the other half taking the lower path, these two halves then recombining at $B2$ to give interference.